Reading, writing, spelling — It's about oral language and building the brain for literacy…

 …and so is SPELL-Links!

 SPELL-Links uses a speech-to-print word study approach that leverages the brain’s innate, biological wiring and organization for oral language.
 Unlike other reading programs, which begin with the written letter and teach students to match the letter to a sound, SPELL-Links first helps students learn how to attend to the sound structure of spoken English words and then how to connect and combine sounds (phonology), letter patterns (orthography, mental orthographic images), and meanings (semantics, morphology) to read and spell words.
 This is exactly how the brain works in good readers and writers!

-With SPELL-Links students also develop meta-linguistic abilities and build executive function proficiency that empowers them to independently apply their word study knowledge, skills, and strategies to successfully and independently read, write, and spell every day, not just during the classroom lesson or on the weekly test.
+With SPELL-Links students also develop meta-linguistic abilities and build executive function proficiency.
+This empowers them to independently apply their word study knowledge, skills, and strategies to successfully and independently read, write, and spell every day, not just during the classroom lesson or on the weekly test.

 The Human Brain